-Once you're happy with it, save the search so you can repeat it later.
+Once you're happy, save the search so you can repeat it.

-Note that you can often jump straight to the magazine in question.
-For example, if you are selling a copy of Queen:
+If you are creating your own web pages, you can often jump straight to the magazine you want to discuss.
+For example, if you are talking about a copy of Queen:

-One final thing though, don't copy the images because they are not of your actual copy of the magazine and will usually have been cleaned up to show the cover in better detail.
+One final thing for eBay sellers, though, don't copy the images because they are not of your actual copy of the magazine and will usually have been cleaned up to show the cover in better detail.
 Good luck!